 Finally, HELOCs aren’t free to take out.
 You’ll usually need to pay an application fee, appraisal fee, as well as various closing costs.
 Some HELOCs also come with annual maintenance fees and transaction fees.

 Can help cover large expenses

 How to Get a HELOC

 As with any home loan, you should shop around when seeking out a HELOC.
-The terms of rates on home equity lines of credit vary greatly by the lender, so speak with a few options before deciding who to go with.
+The terms of rates on home equity lines of credit vary greatly by the lender.
+Speak with a few different lenders before deciding who to use.

 You’ll want to look at things like:

 - Terms and conditions: How long is the draw period?
 When does the full balance become due?

 - Interest rates: Is the rate variable or fixed?
 If it’s variable, what’s the cap, and what index regulates it?
 You should also make sure you know about any introductory rates that could rise over time.